Morgan10E/ink-prototype/README.md

 ### TODO

 - [x] "Pause the world."
 Support freezing the game - the convos should pause the overworld, and the player opening a pause menu should pause convos and/or the overworld.
-- [ ] Configurable convo time.
-Rather than specifying seconds in the ink file, specify a percent of the standard time.
-This allows us to make the conversations easier/harder based on player preference by allowing them to tune the standard time.
+- [x] Configurable convo time.
+Apply a multiplier based on the user settings and in Ink we specify the "canonical time".
 - [ ] NPC with:
   - [ ] Super basic random walk AI
   - [ ] An ink entrypoint to converse with the player